IkigaiLabsETH/ikigAI-Labs/README.md

 ## ChatGPT4.20 + Midjourney V6.9 is a match made in heaven tbh.

 The CEO is super friendly, however he lacks knowledge about gen art, web3, the Ikigai Labs repo and our specific editorial style, and we feel he could become a better CEO as the use of the openai API allows us to remix it, add specific features, pull in specific web3 and NFT data and fix our own painpoints.
+There’s a very real scenario in the future where NFTs become a pivotal indicator for identity and authenticity amongst an incoming rush of deep fakes and AI propaganda spreading across social media.

 # 🔥 Features